Sūdaunīkas - Ėglupiai, Sūduva

 and inter-married with others.

-This is how the Jotvingians "vanished".
+This is how the Jotvingians "vanished" as well.

 *